A Warning For Facebook Longs

 To keep you up-to-date, I must point out that FB is about to head into its weakest season, from March to May:

 April is not down because April covers FB's earnings, which are usually impressive and cause rallies.
 But February and March are lackluster.
-It's tempting to think of FB as a year-round grower, releasing new technical innovations but, the fact most important to the fundamental investor, should be that FB is an advertising company, drawing revenue from businesses, not tech-hungry consumers.
+It's tempting to think of FB as a year-round grower, releasing new technical innovations, but the fact most important to the fundamental investor, should be that FB is an advertising company, drawing revenue from businesses, not tech-hungry consumers.

 So in this state of a possibly overvalued FB, I warn investors that we are heading into FB's least glamorous month.
 I encourage you to leverage FB's volatility and violent swings while you hold the stock.
 As I mention in this article, FB's stock always drops, and it's a fact we - at least - must accept if not leverage for value.

-Those claiming FB is too expensive or overvalued are correct for the short-term:
+Those claiming FB is too expensive or overvalued are correct for the short term:

 In the future, $130 will appear cheap.
 But for now, it's an opportunity cost.
 Time works like that.